-- No grade of "D" or below in degree plan courses - Prerequisite courses GPA of 2.5 minimum (RNSG 1301, BIOL 2401, ENGL 1301, PSYC 2301) - Science GPA of 2.5 minimum in degree plan courses completed - · Criminal background checks.
-See Nursing Office for details - Drug testing.
-See Nursing Office for details - Texas Department of Health and Human Services required immunizations (see p.
+- No grade of "D" or below in degree plan courses - Prerequisite courses GPA of 2.5 minimum (RNSG 1301, BIOL 2401, ENGL 1301, PSYC 2301) - Science GPA of 2.5 minimum in degree plan courses completed - Criminal background checks.
+See Nursing Office for details

+• Texas Department of Health and Human Services required immunizations (see p.
 17 or Nursing packet)

 After receiving an invitation to enroll in the Associate Degree Nursing Program, students are required to take an Admission Assessment Exam.
-Though this is not a Pass/Fail exam, the exam scores will be noted and may be used by the ADN program for counseling and progression advisement and decisions.
+Though this is not a Pass/Fail exam, the exam scores will be noted and may be used by the ADN program for admission, counseling, and progression advisement and decisions.
 The exam also offers study methods which can aid the student during the course of the nursing program.
 Required payment is made at the cashier's office, and the receipt submitted to the Nursing Office prior to taking the exam.